How to Behave in California

 Smoking and Drinking

 California has a strict smoking policy.
-Smoking is generally banned in enclosed and public spaces, such as bars, restaurants, and shopping malls.
-For this reason, before lighting up you should always check that it is OK to do so.
+Smoking is banned in enclosed and public spaces, such as bars, restaurants, and shopping malls.
+You should only smoke in designated areas or private residence.
 Remember that in California you must also be over 21 to buy or consume alcohol.

 Tipping